Loyola High School (Los Angeles): Curriculum

 Four years each of social studies and English studies courses are required, along with three years of foreign language study and of science and one year of fine art.
 Eight semesters of theology are also a central part of the curriculum, covering Holy Scripture, systematic theology, Catholic social thought, moral theology, and one senior elective.
 Advanced Placement courses are offered in 25 subject areas with a historical "pass" rate of almost 80%, and students are encouraged to take various electives outside the required courses.
 Loyola also offers more than 19 Honors courses.
 Ninety-six percent of Loyola graduates attend a four-year college.

 In 2014, Loyola sent 23 students to USC with an 18% acceptance rate: the Loyola contingent was the most from any school.

 In 2017, among 153 private high schools in the Los Angeles metro area, Niche ranked Loyola 13th in college readiness, and among 52 Catholic high schools 2nd overall with an A+ grade.
 Also, according to Niche, Loyola is the best all boy school.

 Service

 Loyola High School, fronting Venice Boulevard.

-Since the 1970s, Loyola students have served the community for over one million hours.
-As part of its commitment to educating men for and with others, Loyola students participate in four major service-oriented projects during their high school careers.
-The first-year students serve as tutors on the Loyola campus for the award-winning High School Placement Test Prep Projects for 8th (October - January) and 7th graders (February - April), as well as assist with the Special Olympics.
-The second and third service projects include at least 25 hours of service during each sophomore and junior year.
-The Senior Service Project is a minimum 85-hour immersion commitment to a non-profit service organization in January of senior year.
-Inner city grade schools, special education schools, hospitals, hospices, shelters, and soup kitchens are preferred sites for this service experience.
-Now in its 29th year, the Senior Service Project was featured in "Making A Difference" as part of the NBC National News hosted by Brian Williams on March 11, 2010.
-The film clip is accessible on the Loyola and NBC websites.
-Loyola students' community service has been regularly featured on the local news programs of the ABC affiliate, Channel 7, including Kool Kids and a fundraising car wash conducted on behalf of Homeboy Industries in Los Angeles, the gang member reformation program founded by Greg Boyle, a Loyola graduate and former faculty member.

-Loyola sponsors one of the leading Community Service fairs in metro Los Angeles during the third week of September each year.
-Over 100 local agencies, centers, schools, and organizations send representatives to enroll Loyola students as volunteers.
-This event supports the school's service and justice education programs and seeks to support better-informed choices for student service.